CDs Available @ Link Below

 Ladder / TLC Match

-Demon’s Playground of Elimination (3 Stages of Hell 4-Way Elimination Style)
+Elimination of Hell (3 Stages of Hell 4-Way Elimination Style)

 Louisiana Swamp Match (The ring is surounded with water with mud in it and has weapons floating including: fishing pools, drum sticks, floaty, fishing bucket, white perch LIVE fish(es), worms, and beer bottles.
 In this match the ring will have all ropes, but they will be covered in wet, slippery algae.)